2020 Hyundai Sonata Gets Fashionable Looks and a Phone-Based Key

 An eight-speed transmission is the only choice, and it replaces the six- and seven-speed transmissions available on the previous Sonata.
 Hyundai says to expect combined fuel economy of 33 mpg from the 2.5-liter engine and 31 mpg from the 1.6-liter turbo—an improvement over the 28 mpg we got from a current Sonata with a 2.4-liter, four-cylinder engine and six-speed transmission.

 The new Sonata is also the first vehicle built on a new platform that will underpin future Hyundai models.
 The sedan also gets a new suspension designed to improve handling, and brakes that are more responsive than the outgoing car’s.
 We find the current Sonata’s ride to be taut although a touch firmer than other sedans in its class.

-Standard advanced safety features include forward collision warning (FCW), automatic emergency braking (AEB) with pedestrian detection, lane centering, and rear cross traffic warning with rear AEB.
+Standard advanced safety features include forward collision warning (FCW), and automatic emergency braking (AEB) with pedestrian detection.

 Like the Santa Fe, the Sonata offers Hyundai’s Safe Exit Assist, which warns occupants that a vehicle is approaching from behind when they open a door.